Rahim47/RTOD_Sheep_Yolov3/README.md

-# Real Time Sheep Detection using YoloV3 and OpenCV
+# Real Time Sheep/Lamb Detection using YoloV3 and OpenCV

 ## Introduction